Steve Stricker WITB: Clubs that Led to Spectacular Success

 • Reduced forgiveness

-Stricker’s final wedge is a 60-degree Vokey 260.12 wedge, which carries 12 degrees of bounce.
+Steve’s final wedge is a 60-degree Vokey wedge, which was originally released in 2012.
 Like the other Vokey wedges, it features durable, high-spinning grooves which produce a controlled trajectory and drop and stop spin.

 PROS